- Student needs a cumulative BU GPA of 2.0 or higher

 - Applications are accepted beginning after the fall of the student’s freshman year and no later than end of the first semester of junior year

 - For all schools except SMG and COM there are two published deadlines per year—one for fall and one for spring—but applications are reviewed on a rolling basis.

 - Questrom: May 1st for Fall, August 1st for Fall including review of Summer work, December 1st for Spring

 - COM: One month after the start of classes for the following semester

 Required of all students who did not enter as September freshmen and complete SMG SM 299.
 Students will explore the ethical problems facing global management.
 Through identification and discussion of the substantive disciplines relevant to business, students will uncover a complicated analysis necessary to make appropriate decisions and will highlight their interdependencies.
 This course stresses written and oral communication skills and logical reasoning as an ingredient for sound analysis and rational business planning.
 The course stresses teamwork because at the heart of modern management is the need to collaborate with others and to organize, motivate, and monitor teams of diverse people to accomplish shared goals.
 4 cr.

 QST FE 101: Intro to Finance

 Required of all Questrom freshmen.
 Pre-req or co-req: QST SM 131.
 This course offers a rigorous overview of principles of finance, such as time value of money, interest rates, basic valuation of cash flow streams, and basic stock and bond valuation.
 It uses a combination of teaching materials including online problem solving and case writing that will help the student through the intensive syllabus.
-FE 101 and the redesigned FE 323 offer a comprehensive overview of finance to SMG students.
+FE 101 and the redesigned FE 323 offer a comprehensive overview of finance to Questrom students.
 2 cr.